Fningalready/Fningalready.github.io/_posts/2022-01-07-occasion-for-memory.markdown

 ---

 ### 1. Poppy
 The poppy stands for memorial and is used to remember a loved one who has died.
 Since the flowers are large, cup-shaped, and colorful, Poppy bouquets and sprays look impressive.
 Give the gift of the Poppy for occasions like: Funerals and memorial services, especially for soldiers that pass away while serving or veterans.
 Encouraging better sleep in friends and family members experiencing insomnia.
-Making an offering to the dead by leaving the flowers on graves or tombs.
+Making an offering to the dead by leaving the flowers on graves or tombs[1].
 ![]({{ site.baseurl }}/images/me1.jpg)
 <br>

+1. Zoe, 2021. *POPPY FLOWER MEANING AND SYMBOLISM.* [online] The African Garden.
+Available at: <https://theafricangarden.com/poppy-flower-meaning/> [Accessed 12 April 2022].

 ### 2. Willow Branches
 In China, some people carry willow branches with them on the day of their Tomb Sweeping or Qingming Festival.